How to Arrange Stacked Coffee Table Books Beautifully

 How to Style Coffee Table Books in Three Steps

-Let’s call this the basic formula and we’ll take it from there.
+Let’s call this the basic formula and take it from there.

 - Grab 2-4 coffee table books and stack them from largest to smallest.
 Sometimes a book will be longer but not as wide as the next one.
 That’s okay as long as they are similar in size.

 - Place 1-3 sculptural items directly on top of a book stack or flat tray or dish.
-Use a collection of items if you used a decorative bowl or basket.
-Examples: A small plant on a plate or footed stand.
-A couple of brass figurines or pair of tall candlesticks with a third decorative item.
-Decorating in odd numbers is a designer secret.
+Use a collection of things if you use a decorative bowl or basket.
+Examples: A small plant on a plate or footed stand, a pair of brass figurines, or tall candlesticks with a third decorative item.
+Decorating in odd numbers is a designer’s secret.

 Now let’s take it to the next level.
 All of the flat surfaces that you decorate should visually have a similar amount of decoration on each table, shelf, counter, etc… as a rule of thumb.
 Follow the next tips below if you prefer minimal and clean styling or decor.
 Scroll down if “more is more” is in your book!